Cleidocranial dysplasia; Dento-osseous dysplasia; Marie-Sainton syndrome; CLCD; Dysplasia cleidocranial; Osteodental dysplasia

 When to Contact a Medical Professional

-Call your health care provider if you have a family history of cleidocranial dysostosis and are planning to have a child.
-Also call if you have a child with similar symptoms.
+- Family history of cleidocranial dysostosis and are planning to have a child.

-Horton WA, Hecht JT.
-Disorders involving transcription factors.
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+Hecht JT, Horton WA, Rodriguez-Buritica D. Disorders involving transcription factors.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 698.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 718.

 Lissauer T, Carroll W. Musculoskeletal disorders.
 In: Lissauer T, Carroll W, eds.
 Illustrated Textbook of Paediatrics.
-5th ed.
-Philadelphia, PA: Elsevier; 2018:chap 28.
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 28.